Alice's Restaurant: Development

 Guthrie cited the long-form monologues of Lord Buckley and Bill Cosby, and the movies of Charlie Chaplin, as inspirations for the song's lyrics, and a number of different musicians (in particular Mississippi John Hurt) as inspirations for the Piedmont fingerstyle guitar accompaniment, noting that he took about "two seconds" to come up with the accompaniment because he wanted something easy to play mindlessly while narrating the story.
-The song was written as the events happened over the course of approximately one year; it grew out of a simple joke riff Guthrie had been working on in 1965 and 1966 before he appeared before the draft board (the opening was originally written as "you can hide from Obanhein at Alice's restaurant", which is how the restaurant got tied into the original story), and he later added his experience before the draft board to create the song as it is known today.
-Additional portions of the song were written during one of Guthrie's many stays with the English songwriter and music journalist Karl Dallas and his family in London.
-Guthrie sent a demo recording of the song to his father Woody Guthrie on his deathbed; it was, according to a "family joke", the last thing Woody heard before he died in October 1967.
-Because of the song's length, Guthrie never expected it to be released, because such extended monologues were extremely rare in an era when singles were typically less than three minutes.
+The song was written as the events happened over the course of approximately one year; it grew out of a simple joke riff Guthrie had been working on in 1965 and 1966 before he appeared before the draft board (the opening was originally written as "you can hide from Obanhein at Alice's restaurant", which is how the restaurant got tied into the original story).
+The earliest performance of a song bearing the "Alice's Restaurant" name was at Gerde's Folk City in July 1966; this song, though its chorus remained the same and bore a few elements of similarity, was otherwise a completely different monologue later dubbed "Alice's Restaurant Around the World" with a slower and more bluesy arrangement, a vocal style more explicitly mimicking his father Woody Guthrie (the advertising for the show identified him as "Woody's son"), and a monologue containing nothing about the littering incident or his draft board appearance, instead telling the story of the chorus going viral.
+The littering incident was added to the monologue by September 1966.
+Additional portions of the song were written during one of Guthrie's many stays with the English songwriter and music journalist Karl Dallas and his family in London in December 1966.
+By February 1967, the draft story had been added, completing the song in its best-known form.